FAQ's on weekly food collections

 1. What happens to the food waste that will be collected?

 Food waste is taken from your kerbside to our recycling centre at Brynsworthy, where it is emptied into large skips.
 It is then transported to an anaerobic digestion plant in Holsworthy where it is turned into electricity and fertiliser.

 2. Won't the caddy smell?

 Your caddy will be emptied weekly with your other recycling, therefore it should not smell.
 If the lid of your caddy is kept shut, any smells will be kept inside.
-Using compostable bin liners or wrapping your waste in newspaper or kitchen roll will also keep the smell down, especially if the liners are tied tightly at the top before being placed in the kerbside caddy.
+Using liners or wrapping your waste in newspaper or kitchen roll will also keep the smell down, especially if the liners are tied tightly at the top before being placed in the kerbside caddy.
 Also recycling your food waste will mean your kitchen bin will be less smelly.

 4. What if I no longer have the smaller kitchen caddy?

 You can contact us to request a replacement.

 5. What if food spills out if the caddy blows over or is attacked by wildlife?

 This should not occur as the handle of your kerbside caddy also acts as a lock.
 When you close the lid of the caddy and pull the handle forward, the lid won't open.